 There are a couple of harms associated with running at a very steep angle.
 The harms are even more for people just starting on the machine or not being used to strenuous exercises.
-You can set up the incline between one and two percent.
+You can set up a slight incline of one and two percent.
 This is important because the absence of wind resistance provides you with stimulating outdoor running experience.

 You should also feel challenged at least some time in the whole workout.
-If you are too comfortable with your routine, the chances are that you aren’t working hard enough every time.
+If you are too comfortable with your routine after a few weeks, the chances are that you aren’t working hard enough every time.
 Make sure you have to push your body a bit to reach your goals.
 You can also do HIIT, or commonly known as high-intensity interval training once or twice every week.

 Don’t Grab and Hold onto the Treadmill’s Handrail or Console

 There is a common misconception surrounding treadmills.
 People think that it is essential to hold onto the rail or the console of the unit to maintain balance.
 This is far from true because the only people who need to do it are the beginners or old people who struggle with balance.
 These handrails are only added to ensure people get off from the machine easily.

 The main problems associated with holding on to the rail are that it compels you to hunch or scoot over and hence indulge in the inaccurate running.
 Among other things, this also leads to shoulder and back pain.
 You need to keep your shoulders and your body straight and erect for the best results.

 You can do this by keeping your arms at a 90-degree angle so that you simulate outdoor running.
 Moreover, holding on to the rails also creates an inaccurate perception that you are working harder.
 You are simply putting extra pressure on your body without getting any positive results out of it.